Relational Load

 Aggregation This parameter defines the aggregation behavior during the data load.

-Checked The source data and existing data in the target table of the relational database will be aggregated according to the defined aggregation settings (see below).
+Checked The source data and existing data in the target table of the relational database will be aggregated according to the defined aggregation settings (see examples below).
 Source rows with identical keys are aggregated, and source rows that are already present in the target table are aggregated and updated during the load.
 This may be required if either the source data is not unique with respect to the key columns or if the load is done in add/insert mode to an already filled table.

 If the primary keys of the relational table match the key columns of the aggregation settings, no duplicate entries for a primary key can occur.